Diagnosing a Liquid Crystal Display (LCD) for Damage

-- Open a web browser and go to www.hp.com home page, click Support & Drivers link at the top of the page.
+- Open a web browser and go to www.hp.com home page, click the Support link at the top of the page and select Support & troubleshooting .

 - If more than one match is returned in the search results, select your specific model.

-- On the support page for your specific product, click Manuals to locate the associated Maintenance and Service Guide .
+- On the support page for your specific product, click User guides to locate the associated Maintenance and Service Guide .

-- Click Maintenance and Service Guide to open manual.
+- Click Maintenance and Service Guide to open the manual.

 - Locate the part number, and the removal and replacement instructions.

-- On the support page, select Order Parts or select another link to learn about other support options.You can also click Contact HP near the top of the page to contact a representative or locate an authorized repair facility.
+- On the product support page, click Product home , and then click Product information .You can also click Contact HP near the top of the page to contact a representative or locate an authorized repair facility.

-- Follow the on-screen instructions to complete the ordering process and purchase the replacement part.
+- Click Ordering HP Certified Replacement Parts .A page opens explaining how to use HP PartSurfer to find replacement parts.
+Follow these instructions to complete the ordering process and purchase the replacement part.